Being Satisfied with God

 “Look carefully then how you walk, not as unwise but as wise, making the best use of the time because the days are evil.
 Therefore do not be foolish, but understand what the will of the Lord is.
 Do not get drunk with wine, for that is debauchery, but be filled with the Spirit, addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart, giving thanks always and for everything to God the Father in the name of our Lord Jesus Christ, submitting to one another out of reverence for Christ.”

-Walking Wisely in Evil Days
+Walk Wisely in Evil Days

-In free time especially, the battle rages.
-What will you do proactively?
-People often know what you're against but not what you're for.
-Verse 15 urges: “Look carefully then how you walk, not as unwise, but as wise, making the best use of the time because the days are evil.”
+Verse 15-16: “Look carefully then how you walk, not as unwise, but as wise, making the best use of the time because the days are evil.”

-Doing nothing—not pursuing anything pleasing to God—is evil.
-The days are wicked since the fall.
-Even with God's new mercies each morning, a lazy day without contribution to God's pleasure is wicked.
-To do nothing is not neutral; it's foolish.
+Doing nothing—not pursuing faith proactively—is evil by default.
+The days are wicked since the fall, until Christ's full redemption.
+Even with God's new mercies each morning, laziness wastes that grace.
+Waking up and spending the day without contributing to what pleases God is wicked.

 1 Thessalonians 4:3-4